 Avoiding Getting Approached

-Ladies of the night typically hang around where they think clients will be (and where they have been successful at getting them).
-These include bars, hotels, and massage parlors.
-It probably doesn’t need to be said but you can probably tell if a woman is really interested in you for your personality or for something else.
+Ladies of the night typically hang around places where they think clients will be (and where they have been successful at getting them).
+This includes bars, hotels, and massage parlors.

 Bars and Clubs

-We’ve been in some clubs in Shanghai where it seemed like most of the women inside were “working”.
-While my girlfriend and I danced, my husband and hers were approached not only by women, but also men coordinating work for their girls.
-It is usually benign and a simple “no thanks” will do.
+Visitors report being in some clubs in Shanghai where it seemed like most of the women inside were “working.”
+Travelers stopping by these bars for a drink and dancing may encounter some fairly aggressive prostitutes and their managers who may approach you.
+A simple “no thanks” will often do.
 If you feel threatened or uncomfortable, just leave the establishment and move on.